Cadia gold mine

 The EPA sought expressions of interest from community members interested in having a smart sensor, also known as a PurpleAir monitor, installed on their property as part of our broader monitoring program.
 Expressions of interest for smart sensors have now closed.

-Measurement of metals in air
+Measurement of metals in air and particles in air

-The information provided by the sensors and high volume air samplers will be used to inform the EPA's regulatory activities.
+The information provided by the sensors and high-volume air samplers will be used to inform the EPA's regulatory activities.

 Continuous monitoring of other air pollutants